 A Last-Minute Survival Guide

 Regulations governing consumer data protection, telephone and e-commerce sales and financial services are becoming more demanding.
-And now the European Union’s General Data Protection Regulation (GDPR) is about to come into effect.
+And now the European Union’s General Data Protection Regulation (GDPR) is in effect.

 Does this apply to you?

 Yes! ...In ways you may not have contemplated.